TeemIp/teemip-standalone/readme.txt

 Molkobain for his nice and valuable extensions.
 Maria Laura Colantoni from Qinet for her Italian translation.
 Miguel Turrubiates for his Spanish Castellano translation.
-Michael Blank and Martin Raenker from ITOMIG GmbH for their German translation.
+Michael Blank and Martin Raenker from ITOMIG GmbH as well as Christian Beer for their German translation.
 The whole Combodo team that you can meet at: https://www.combodo.com/who-are-we